biazhong/FBKT/README.md

 ---File OCBA.java implements the OCBA procedure.

-Folder FBKTSpark contains the code for the experiment conducted in section 5.3 of the paper.
+Folder FBKTSpark contains the code for the experiments conducted in section 5.3 of the paper.

 ---File EACRNs.scala implements the EA procedure with CRNs;